CAForge/.github/profile/README.md

 ## Where This Is Going

 CAForge is our space to get better at building software that actually works, not just software that demos well.
-We're both still students, so this is very much a work in progress — the plan is to keep shipping projects across distributed systems, real-time apps, and applied AI, and to hold each new one to a slightly higher bar than the last.
+We're both still students, so this is very much a work in progress — the plan is to keep shipping across distributed systems, real-time apps, and applied AI, and hold each new project to a slightly higher bar than the last.

 <br/>